Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: General analysis strategy and event variables

-\item $\mttwo$, the ``stransverse mass,'' which has a kinematic endpoint for events where two massive pair produced particles each decays into a detected object (the lepton) and an undetected object (the neutralino) \cite{Lester:1999tx,Barr:2003rg}.
+\item $\mttwo$, the ``stransverse mass,'' which has a kinematic endpoint for events where two massive particles are pair produced, then each particle decays into a detected object (the lepton) and an undetected object (the neutralino) \cite{Lester:1999tx,Barr:2003rg}.
 It is defined as:

 where $\mathbf{p}_{\mathrm{T}1}$ and $\mathbf{p}_{\mathrm{T}2}$ are the transverse momenta of the two leptons and $\qTvec$ is the transverse vector chosen to minimise the larger of the two transverse masses.
 In this case, $\qTvec$ or $\pTmiss-\qTvec$ replaces $\pTmiss$ in the calculation of $\mt$.
 In events with more than two $\tau$-lepton candidates, the pair that maximises $\mttwo$ is used.
 Similarly, in the Intermediate $Wh$ analysis, the pairing of $e\tau$, $\mu\tau$, or $\tau\tau$ that maximises $\mttwo$ is used.
 For $\ttbar$ and $WW$ events, the $\mttwo$ distribution has a kinematic endpoint at the $W$ boson mass, but the distribution for SUSY scenarios extends significantly beyond this endpoint if the mass difference between the produced SUSY particle and the $\ninoone$ is large.
 The $\ninoone$ is assumed to be massless in the calculation of $\mttwo$.